HL7/cql/input/pages/02-authorsguide.md

   where duration in days of E.period >= 120
 ```

-The alias [.id]#E# is used to access the period attribute of each encounter in the primary source.
+The alias <span class="id">E</span> is used to access the period attribute of each encounter in the primary source.
 The filter condition tests whether the duration of that range is at least 120 days.

-The condition of a [.kw]#where# clause is allowed to contain any arbitrary combination of operations of CQL, so long as the overall result of the condition is boolean-valued.
+The condition of a <span class="kw">where</span> clause is allowed to contain any arbitrary combination of operations of CQL, so long as the overall result of the condition is boolean-valued.
 For example, the following where clause includes multiple conditions on different attributes of the source:

 ``` cql
 [CommunicationRequest] C